You are here:

 However, on its own a ventilation path will not afford adequate protection.

-To encourage a proper air flow there should be a small gaps or holes cut along the length of the eaves of the roof.
+To encourage a proper air flow there should be small gaps or holes cut along the length of the eaves of the roof.
 This allows the air to enter from one side before exiting from the opposite side of the roof.

 If the roof is very steeply pitched it may be necessary to also install vents in the ridge; this would in effect form a vacuum which would suck up air from the eaves.